eleven/ad-builder/README.md

   - 728x90
 ```

-When the Ad Builder parses this file, it assumes that you have N sizes for each type, so in the above example you would have these banners:
+When the Ad Builder parses this file, it assumes that you have N sizes for each type, so in the above example you would have these ads:

     earth - 160x600
     earth - 300x250